fbpx

 Train passing the White Pass

 Soon after gold was discovered in the Klondike region, engineers started work on one of the most impressive railroads in North America: the White Pass & Yukon Route.
-Amazingly, this railway has survived over 100 years and now operates a fantastic scenic line.

 Be sure to visit the White Pass & Yukon Route’s website to book your excursion well in advance.